Billlhw/RustFS/README.md

 https://drive.google.com/file/d/1UHPI_3khvqXPu96EOfEeS2U-vYIC1_0R/view?usp=sharing

 ## 1. Motivation
-Distributed file systems are the backbone of modern data-driven applications, offering scalability, reliability, and high availability.
-With Rust's rise as a systems programming language, its ecosystem has expanded to include high-performance and resilient storage systems.
+Distributed file systems are critical for modern data-driven applications, providing scalability, fault tolerance, and high availability.
+Rust, with its unique strengths in memory safety, concurrency, and performance, is particularly well-suited for building robust and efficient distributed systems.
+However, the Rust ecosystem currently lacks a production-grade distributed file system, leaving a clear gap between its technical capabilities and real-world application demands.

-While the Google File System (GFS) has inspired numerous distributed file systems, it is not open source, and critical aspects of its design, such as node discovery for the master and load balancing algorithms, are not explicitly documented.
-Moreover, existing implementations of GFS are insufficient for real-world use cases.
-For instance, the Python-based implementation in [1] fails to separate files into chunks, violating the core principle of chunkservers.
-Similarly, the Rust-based implementation rdfs [2] provides only a toy model of a file system, lacking fundamental details needed for a robust and scalable distributed file system.
+Existing solutions inspired by the Google File System (GFS) attempt to replicate its design but fall short.
+GFS itself is not open source, and critical details, such as master node discovery and load balancing algorithms, remain undocumented.
+As a result, existing GFS-inspired implementations are speculative and incomplete.
+For instance, the Python-based implementation in [1] fails to implement chunk-based storage, violating GFS’s fundamental principle of dividing files into fixed-size chunks.
+Similarly, the Rust-based implementation RDFS [2] is merely a toy model, lacking key features like fault tolerance, scalability, and robust metadata management necessary for real-world deployment.

-One of the key advantages of chunk-based storage, as used in GFS, is its ability to divide large files into smaller, fixed-size chunks.
-This approach allows for efficient data distribution across multiple nodes, enhancing scalability and parallelism.
-Additionally, chunk-based storage facilitates fault tolerance by enabling the replication of individual chunks across different nodes, ensuring data availability even in the event of node failures.

-Our project aims to bridge this gap by leveraging Rust's concurrency and memory safety features to develop a distributed file system that adheres to the principles of GFS.
-All components of our system are fault-tolerant, ensuring reliability and availability in distributed environments.
-Our implementation includes chunk-based storage, master node fault recovery, and efficient load balancing, all inspired by GFS, making it a performant and highly available solution.

-This project provided us with an opportunity to explore distributed systems concepts and address a real-world need for a complete, reliable, and user-friendly distributed file system in the Rust ecosystem.
-By contributing a robust implementation, we aim to fill the existing gap and provide a foundation for future enhancements in the distributed storage domain.
+To address this gap, we propose RustFS, a distributed file storage system that combines GFS's pioneering design with modern enhancements, leveraging Rust’s concurrency and performance to meet real-world deployment demands.
+Our approach uses a centralized architecture, where a master node coordinates the system and manages access control, ensuring strong consistency for read and write operations and enhancing performance through load balancing across chunkservers.
+We implement features such as data replication, heartbeats, and automated recovery for both the master node and chunkservers to ensure high reliability and fault tolerance.
+Moreover, the system interface supports essential file operations, including read, write, append and delete.

 ## 2. Objectives
 The objective of our project is to develop a scalable, high-available, and high-performance file storage system.
 Our system aims to support growing data and user demands by allowing on-demand addition of storage nodes without disrupting existing operations.
 To ensure high availability and durability, the system is resilient to component failures and supports automatic detection and recovery of node failures.
 Efficiency is further optimized through client-side metadata caching, and planning of dataflow during mutations.
-Additionally, we will incorporate advanced functionality, including access control, end-to-end encryption, and file tailing.

 ## 3. Key Features
 In this section, we introduce the key features of the system.
 Figure 1 presents a component diagram and an illustration of the workflow for a read operation.
 ![RustFS_Architecture_v3](https://github.com/user-attachments/assets/d18df6a1-7d04-4fa6-a25c-14786d0191fd)
 *Figure 1: Component Diagram*

 We adopt a centralized design in which the master node holds and manages metadata.
 The master node is responsible for assigning chunks to chunkservers, monitoring the liveliness of each chunkserver, and rebalancing load across chunkservers to ensure the availability of file chunks and the read performance of the system.
-Additionally, this design improves the maintainability of the system and simplifies the implementation of authentication.
+Moreover, this design improves the maintainability of the system and simplifies the implementation of authentication.

 In GFS, centralized management of metadata has the added benefit of ensuring strong consistency by assigning a primary node for each chunk and having the primary node assign a total mutation order for the chunk, which is followed on all other replicas.
 This is a future step for our system.